 Blue Steel focuses on 8 key areas of resilience-building:

-Teach youth about the body's stress and relaxation responses
+Teach young adults about the body's stress and relaxation responses

 Identify and normalize stressors